-Motorola and HTC were the top device companies, contributing 44 per cent and 43 per cent, respectively, to Android web traffic in the AdMob network in March.
+Motorola and HTC were the top Android device companies, contributing 44 per cent and 43 per cent, respectively, to Android web traffic in the AdMob network in March.
 Motorola was the leading Android manufacturer with 44 per cent share of traffic in the same month due to the popularity of its Droid and CLIQ models.
 HTC contributed 43 per cent of traffic, followed by Samsung at nine per cent.
 These findings are based on the AdMob Mobile Metrics Report for March.
 Android is the mobile operating system owned by Google.

 AdMob is a USA-based mobile advertising platform that serves ads for more than 18,000 mobile websites and iPhone, Android, webOS, and Flash Lite applications.
 Each month, the AdMob Mobile Metrics Report aggregates usage data to provide insights into trends in the mobile ecosystem.
 The AdMob mobile usage share is calculated by the percentage of requests that are received by the AdMob network from a particular handset type.